giuliamasoero/giuliamasoero.github.io/content/project/marie-curie/index.md

 image:
   caption: Photo by Giulia Masoero
   focal_point: Smart
 summary: Drivers of changes of body shape and size in adult Alpine swifts, is there an effect of climate change?
-Towards an integrative approach to understand the underlying mechanisms, the consequences across the lifespan, and improve our predictive ability
+Towards an integrative approach to understand the underlying mechanisms, the consequences across the lifespan, and improve our predictive ability.

-title: Morphological changes in adult Alpine swifts
+title: Changes in Alpine swifts' body size and shape

 share: false  # Show social sharing links?
 profile: false  # Show author profile?